ericproffitt/TopicModelsVB.jl/README.md

 fixcorp!(corp; kwargs...)
 ```

 Padding a corpus before fixing it will insure that any documents which contain lexkeys or userkeys not in the lex or user dictionaries attached to the corpus are not removed.
-Instead, generic lex and user keys will be added to the lex and user dicionaries (resp.).
+Instead, generic lex and userkeys will be added to the lex and user dicionaries (resp.).

 **Important:** The Corpus type is just a container for documents, along with two dictionaries which give lex and user keys sensible names.